miracleramos2025/final-project-2-site/README.md

 ## Final Project Stat 301-2

 ## Overview
 The goal of this project is to develop a predictive model that forecasts Airbnb rental prices in New York City.
-The analysis includes data preprocessing, exploratory analysis, and predictive modeling using classification techniques.
+The analysis includes data preprocessing, exploratory analysis, and predictive modeling.

 ## Repository Structure
 - `memos/` – Stores progress memos detailing analysis steps and findings.